Working with Finder Windows

 Resizing the Panes of Finder Windows

 As you learned earlier, Finder windows have two panes.
-The left pane is the Places sidebar, whereas the right pane is the Contents pane that displays the contents of the item you are viewing in the Finder window.
+The left pane is the Places sidebar, whereas the right pane is the Contents pane that displays the contents of the item selected on the Places sidebar.
 You can change the relative size of the Places sidebar by dragging the resize handle that is located in the center of the border between the two panes (the handle is the familiar "dot").
 Drag this to the left and the Places sidebar takes up less room in the window.
 Drag it to the right and the Places sidebar takes up more window space.

 You can collapse the sidebar so that just the icons show.
-You can also collapse it all the way so that it doesn’t show at all by dragging its Resize handle all the way to the left.
+You can also collapse it all the way so that it doesn't show at all.
 To reveal it again, drag the resize handle to the right.

 Closing, Minimizing, and Maximizing Finder Windows

 Among the most distinctive features of Mac OS X are the three stoplight-type controls located in the upper-left corner of windows (refer to Figure 3.1).
 The red button (on the far left) closes the window.
 The gold button (in the middle) minimizes the window, which shrinks it and moves it to the right side of the Dock.
 The green button maximizes the window, which makes it as large as it needs to be to display all the items in the window until that window fills the screen (and returns it to the previous size, as you learned in the previous section).

 To learn how to use the Dock, see Chapter 5, "Using and Customizing the Dock."